-There were very few laws in effect.
+Very few housing laws were in effect in 1890.
 One, established in 1867, did lay out construction regulations, but was rarely enforced.

 Riis proposed the tenements could be fixed.
-He asserted that humans have the right to running water, to windows in their bedrooms, to heat, ventilation and to live in safe buildings.
+He asserted that humans have the right to running water, to windows in their bedrooms, to heat, to ventilation and to safe buildings.

-Finally, in 1901, the city took action.
-It passed a law, that it enforced.
-The new regulation outlawed the building of new tenements and stipulated that existing tenements be improved to allow access to light and sanitation and to add fire escapes.
+The city finally took action in 1901 and passed a law that it enforced.
+The new regulation outlawed the building of new tenements and stipulated that existing tenements must be improved to allow access to light and sanitation and to add fire escapes.
 Many tenements were torn down and replaced with apartment buildings.

 Additional images of tenements can be found on my Pinterest board Life: 1890-1920 in the Poverty section.